This guide is broken up into a number of tasks, which we can think of as little modules or recipes.

 Each task tries to encapsulate a concrete lesson around common data manipulation and analysis processes.
 Tasks attempt to be self-contained and stay focused on the, well, task at hand.

-This guide was built with for client side data processing (in the browser), but can easily be used in a server side (Node) application with a bit of tweaking.
-Check out the analyzing data with Node section for the details.
+This guide was built with for client side data processing (in the browser), but can easily be used in a server side (Node) application with a bit of tweaking (you can check out the analyzing data with Node section for the details later).

 D3.js is largely known for its data visualization capabilities - and for good reason.
 It is quickly becoming the de facto standard for interactive visualization on the web.